Monday - Thursday 9:30am - 10:30am

 To increase retention in science courses, any student who scores below a 70 on any formal exam (excluding the Final Exam week) must complete a mandatory tutoring session in SASC.
 Grades are posted on Blackboard.

-students are cautioned that minor children and pets
+minor children and pets

 are not permitted to remain unattended on campus or to attend classes with students.